 If you’re currently in the market for a home loan, you may have concerns about how a lender will view your application.
-Income, occupation and age are all factors that could potentially affect your ability to secure a home loan.
+Your income, occupation and age are all factors that could potentially affect your ability to secure a home loan.
 However, your credit score can also be an important factor your lender may take into consideration when evaluating your loan application.

 For this reason it may be a good idea to refresh your knowledge of what your current credit score is, and think about whether you could be doing more to maintain and/or improve it.
-Your credit score can potentially be the defining factor when it comes to your creditworthiness – in other words, how suitable you are to receive credit.

 How does a lender figure out my credit score?